stripe/stripe-dotnet/readme.md

 	...
 	</appSettings>

-OR in your application initialization, call
+2) In your application initialization, call

 	StripeConfiguration.SetApiKey("[your api key here]");

+3) In any of the service constructors documented below, you can optionally pass the api key var planService = new StripePlanService("[your api key here]");

 Use the library :)